-Now the one relation which is the ground of all true religion and is one and the same between God and all intelligent creatures, is found in a total unalterable dependence upon God, an immediate continual receiving of every kind and degree of goodness, blessing and happiness that ever was or can be found in them from God alone.
+Now the one relation that is the ground of all true religion is one and the same between God and all intelligent creatures.
+This relation is found in a total unalterable dependence upon God, an immediate continual receiving of every kind and degree of goodness, blessing and happiness that ever was or can be found in them from God alone.
 The highest angel has nothing of its own that it can offer unto God; no more light, love, purity, perfection and glorious hallelujahs that spring from itself or its own powers, than the poorest creature upon earth.
-Could the angel see a spark of wisdom goodness or excellence as coming from or belonging to itself its place in heaven would be lost as sure as Lucifer lost his.
-But they are ever abiding flames of pure love always ascending up to and uniting with God for this reason, because the wisdom, the power, the glory, the majesty, the love and goodness of God alone is all that they see and feel and know, either within or without themselves.
+Could the angel see a spark of wisdom goodness or excellence as coming from or belonging to itself, its place in heaven would be lost as sure as Lucifer lost his.
+But they are ever abiding flames of pure love always ascending up to and uniting with God because the wisdom, the power, the glory, the majesty, the love and goodness of God alone is all that they see and feel and know, either within or without themselves.
 Songs of praise to their heavenly Father are their ravishing delight, because they see and know and feel that it is the breath and Spirit of their heavenly Father that sings and rejoices in them.
 Their adoration in Spirit and in truth never ceases because they never cease to acknowledge the ALL of God-the ALL of God in the whole creation.
 This is the one religion of heaven and nothing else is the truth of religion on earth.

-The matter, therefore plainly, comes to this: nothing can do or be the good of religion to the intelligent creature, but the power and presence of God really and essentially living and working in it.
-If this is the unchangeable nature of that goodness and blessedness which is to be had from our religion then of all necessity the creature must have all its religious goodness as wholly and solely from God's immediate operation, as it had its first goodness at its creation.
-It is as impossible for the creature to help itself to that which is good and blessed in religion by any contrivance, reasoning or working as it is by its own natural powers to create itself.
-For the creature after its creation can no more take anything to itself that belongs to God than it could take before it was created.
-And if truth forces us to hold that the natural powers of the creature could only come from the one power of God, the same truth should surely the more so, force us to confess that that which comforts, enlightens, blesses, gives peace, joy, goodness and rest to its natural powers, can be had in no other way nor by any other thing but from God's immediate holy operation found in it.
+The matter, therefore plainly, comes to this: nothing can do or be the good of religion to the intelligent creature, except the power and presence of God really and essentially living and working in it.
+This is the unchangeable nature of that goodness and blessedness that is to be had from our religion.
+Of all necessity the creature must have all its religious goodness wholly and solely from God's immediate operation, as it had its first goodness at its creation.
+It is as impossible for the creature to help itself to what is good and blessed in religion by any contrivance, reasoning or working as it is to create itself by its own natural powers.
+For after its creation, the creature can no more take anything to itself that belongs to God than it could take before it was created.
+And if truth forces us to hold that the natural powers of the creature could only come from the one power of God, the same truth should surely the more so force us to confess that what comforts, enlightens, blesses, gives peace, joy, goodness and rest to its natural powers can be had in no other way nor by any other thing but from God's immediate holy operation.

-Now, the reason why no work of religion, but that which is begun, continued and carried on by the living operation of God in the creature, can have any truth goodness or divine blessing in it, is because nothing can in truth seek God but that which comes from God.
-Nothing can in truth find God as its good, but that which has the nature of God living in it Like can only rejoice in like and therefore, no religious service of the creature can have any truth, goodness, or blessing in it, but that which is done in the creature in, through and by a principle and power of the divine nature begotten and breathing forth in it all holy tempers, affections and adorations.
+Now, the reason why no work of religion, except what is begun, continued and carried on by the living operation of God in the creature, can have any truth goodness or divine blessing in it, is because nothing can in truth seek God but what comes from God.
+Nothing can in truth find God as its good, except what has the nature of God living in it.
+Like can only rejoice in like.
+Therefore, no religious service of the creature can have any truth, goodness, or blessing in it, except what is done in the creature in, through and by a principle and power of the divine nature begotten and breathing forth in it all holy tempers, affections and adorations.